NuxiiGit/undergrad-portfolio/README.md

 # undergrad-portfolio

-A portfolio/homepage written in Python and hosted using [pythonanywhere](https://www.pythonanywhere.com/).
+A blog written in Python using Django.